 Following a decade of service on Capitol Hill, Jim formed Davidson & Company, a government relations firm that later merged with Polsinelli, one of the nation's top 100 law firms.
 Jim has served as an adjunct professor of law at the Washington College of Law at American University.
-He is a member of the District of Columbia Bar, The Missouri Bar, the American Bar Association, and writes the “Eye on Washington” column on prescription drug advertising for DTC Perspectives magazine.
+He is a member of the District of Columbia Bar, The Missouri Bar, the American Bar Association, and writes the “Eye on Washington” column for DTC Perspectives magazine.
 He is a frequent lecturer on media and advertising issues.